 Please select the seminar dates that best suit your schedule.
 Feel free to to mix and match across seminar series.

-With the changes COVID-19 is bringing to our daily lives we have found it necessary to postpone the delivery of our seminars, rest assured when it is safe for you, our program attendees and our speakers and support team we will reschedule as many seminars as is possible.
+With the changes COVID-19 is bringing to our daily lives it may be necessary to postpone the delivery of our seminars, rest assured when it is safe for you, our program attendees and our speakers and support team we will reschedule as soon as is possible.

 Stay in touch with the Thrivership team and be informed of any program changes and updates on our Facebook page at https://www.facebook.com/thrivership/.